 Failure to Obey and Building a Case

 Police citations do not automatically establish fault or responsibility to pay for an accident.
 What the officer determines at the scene and the outcome of any traffic court proceedings is not binding in a personal injury claim.
-Even when a driver commits a technical violation of a traffic law, that still might not be the cause of an accident.
+Even when a driver commits a technical violation of traffic law, that still might not be the cause of an accident.
 Instead, the plaintiff in an accident claim must show that the other driver did something unsafe to establish that driver’s negligence.

 What if the Police Officer Issued Me a Citation?

 Often, the police have to make a determination based on what they see at a scene.
-The evidence might be limited to where the cars are damaged and a he-said she-said between the two drivers.
+The evidence might be limited to where the cars are damaged and a he-said-she-said between the two drivers.
 They may decide to cite both drivers and let a judge figure things out or they might feel sure that both drivers committed some sort of violation.

-The fact that a police officer issued you a failure to obey or other citation does not make you responsible for an accident or prevent you from recovering for your injuries.
+The fact that a police officer issued you a failure to obey or other citation does not make you responsible for an accident or prevent you from recovering from your injuries.
 Again, the citation must be related to a safety violation that caused the accident.
 Further, you have the right to try to demonstrate in court why a citation issued against you was incorrect.
 Finally, Idaho is a comparative negligence state which means that if you made a small mistake but the other driver was mostly responsible, you can still recover from that driver.

 Idaho Statute 49-801 requires drivers to obey traffic control devices.
 Traffic control devices cover a wide range of road signs and other instructions to drivers including the following: